opensesamemedia/syncstage-docs/docs/ios/versions/0.3.1/sdk-methods.md

 * `zoneId` - zone in which we want to host our session
 * `userId` - id of your app user to match the data between SyncStage and your backend
-* `studioServerId` - id of the selected studio server
 * `completion` -  if succeeded returns a SessionIdentifier (session Id and session code)

 ### Join the session